pyamg/pyamg/README-DEV.md

 Release steps:
 * python setup.py install in the master
 * pyamg.test() passes
-* python setup.py sdist in the master
-* check that the tarball installs and passes
 * change ISRELEASED to True in setup.py
 * change version in setup.py
+* python setup.py sdist in the master
+* check that the tarball version, that it installs and passes
 * first github release:
     * git tag -a v2.1.0 -m "version 2.1.0"
     * git push origin v2.1.0